magronp/spectrogram-inversion/README.md

 #  Spectrogram inversion algorithms for audio source separation

-This repository contains the code for reproducing the experiments in our paper entitled [Spectrogram Inversion for Audio Source Separation via Consistency, Mixing, and Magnitude Constraints](https://arxiv.org/abs/2303.01864), submitted in a conference.
+This repository contains the code for reproducing the experiments in our paper entitled [Spectrogram Inversion for Audio Source Separation via Consistency, Mixing, and Magnitude Constraints](https://arxiv.org/abs/2303.01864), published at EUSIPCO 2023.

+We also provide some [sound examples](#sound-examples).

 ## Setup